Dear Mohan Shashank,

 Part I: Foreword

-Part X: - Financial Forecasts - Revenues, Cost, and Profitability
+Part X: Financial Forecasts - Revenues, Costs, and Profitability

-Now I recommend you do an audit of your business plan with the above parts and find out what is missing in it.
+Now I recommend you audit your business plan with the above parts and find out what is missing in it.

-Coming to the Marketing/ sales cost, please note that the cost of each device used to manufacture the product includes the marketing/ sales cost.
-Also, please note that here the company may have direct marketing or a dealer, which can be denoted under the post-sales tab.
+Regarding the marketing/sales cost, please note that the cost of each device used to manufacture the product includes the marketing/sales cost.
+Also, please note that the company may have direct marketing or a dealer, which can be denoted under the post-sales tab.

 No venture capitalist or financial institution will accept your plan if you include marketing expenses in the manufacturing itself!

-Here by not mentioning the transportation costs, it does not mean that the product will be sold by itself.
+By not mentioning the transportation costs, it does not mean that the product will sell itself.
 Please go through the PPT again so that you can find a fixed cost segment where you can find other fixed costs, including the transportation costs.

 Where is the breakup of the fixed cost?
 On slide 12, what you have mentioned is a small component of the fixed cost.
 How can anyone assume that transportation cost is included under this heading?
 Is the word 'transportation' itself not there in your business plan?
 Secondly, in your business plan, 62% is "other fixed cost."
 How can it be so high?

-Please go through the PPT again and let me know if there are any doubts about that again.
+Please go through the PPT again and let me know if there are any doubts about that.

 These are my honest comments.
 You may not like them.
 However, whether to accept my feedback graciously or not is your call.